Aelysya/ZTeraMax-plugin/README.md

 First, it is highly recommended that you use a datapack that you can find [here](https://github.com/PokemonWorkshop/GameDataPacks/tree/gen-packs).
 Many of the data used in this plugin are erroneous in the base data of a default Studio project, so most of the functionalities will simply not work.

+**Note on move animations**: The Z-Moves have no animation yet, you can either do them by yourself if you want, or you can wait for someone else to volunteer to do them.
+Either way, it is useless to complain about them being missing.

 ### Z-Moves

 When you give a crystal to your players, be sure to give them the ones that contain a '2' at the end (e.g. normalium_z2).
 In the database these are the bigger crystals.